-Manchester Strategy outcomes Summary of the contribution to the strategy A thriving and sustainable city: supporting a diverse and distinctive economy that creates jobs and opportunities Manchester City Council and its partners are the Corporate Parents for c750 young people who were formerly 'looked after', when given the right support, opportunity and encouragement make a positive contribution to success of the city.
-A highly skilled city: world class and home grown talent sustaining the city's economic success Engagement with partners to provide sufficient of high quality education, employment and training opportunities that adapt to the specific needs of children will provide future generations with the skills and behaviours to sustain the City's economic success.
-A progressive and equitable city: making a positive contribution by unlocking the potential of our communities The programme of improvement outlined in the plan will ensure children and young people who are known to statutory services are, through effective support, given an equal opportunity to positively contribute to their and other communities A liveable and low carbon city: a destination of choice to live, visit, work Investment in modern, energy efficient and high quality accommodation, education and learning infrastructure drives reductions in carbon.
-A connected city: world class infrastructure and connectivity to drive growth Investment in existing and new education provision will enhance the City's attractiveness to potential residents and contribute to the development of high quality neighbourhoods.
+Manchester Strategy outcomes Summary of the contribution to the strategy supporting a diverse and Manchester City Council and its partners are the Corporate Parents for c750 young people who were formerly 'looked after', when given the right support, opportunity and encouragement make a positive contribution to success of the city.
+Engagement with partners to provide sufficient of high quality education, employment and training opportunities that adapt to the specific needs of children will provide future generations with the skills and behaviours to sustain the City's economic success. making a positive contribution by The programme of improvement outlined in the plan will ensure children and young people who are known to statutory services are, through effective support, given an equal opportunity to positively contribute to their and other communities Investment in modern, energy efficient and high quality accommodation, education and learning infrastructure drives reductions in carbon.
+Investment in existing and new education provision will enhance the City's attractiveness to potential drive growth residents and contribute to the development of high quality neighbourhoods.